 In 2005, scientists found that the South Atlantic stock (south of Cape Hatteras) was below target population levels (overfished) and fishing rates were too high (overfishing).
-Managers implemented a rebuilding plan for this stock in 2006.
-A rebuilding plan is the management strategy designed to allow a stock to recover within a specific period of time.
-Under this plan, black sea bass is gradually recovering.
-In fact, the latest scientific assessment in 2011 shows the stock is no longer overfished but not yet fully rebuilt.
-Fishing rates are still too high, and managers have implemented several measures to end overfishing.
-There's now a strict limit on how much black sea bass can be caught in both the commercial and recreational fisheries.
+Managers implemented a rebuilding plan (a management strategy designed to allow a stock to recover within a specific period of time) for this stock in 2006.
+Under this plan, black sea bass has recovered and is now rebuilt.
+There continues to be a strict limit on how much black sea bass can be caught in both the commercial and recreational fisheries.
 When the commercial limit is met, all harvest of the fish is restricted and purchase and sale of the fish is prohibited.
 When the recreational limit is projected to be met, the recreational sector is closed.

 LOCATION & HABITAT

 Black sea bass are found along the U.S. East Coast from Cape Cod to the Gulf of Mexico.
 They prefer structured habitats such as reefs, wrecks, or oyster beds in temperate and subtropical waters.
 In the Mid-Atlantic (north of Cape Hatteras, North Carolina), black sea bass migrate seasonally as water temperature changes.
 They generally migrate to inshore coastal areas and bays in the spring and offshore in the fall.
-In the South Atlantic, black sea bass do not travel far.
+In the South Atlantic, black sea bass do not tend to migrate as far.

 Black sea bass grow slowly, up to 2 feet and 9 pounds.
-They’re able to reproduce when they reach 2 to 3 years old.
-Black sea bass are “protogynous hermaphrodites” – most black sea bass start out as females, and as they mature and grow, they become males.
+They’re able to reproduce when they reach 1 to 3 years old.
+Black sea bass are "protogynous hermaphrodites"—most black sea bass start out as females, and as they mature and grow, they become males.
 Researchers aren’t sure why this happens, but one hypothesis suggests the relative scarcity of males in a spawning group may be the stimulus for a female to switch sex.